Twisted conjugacy classes in Lie groups: Lie groups with topological -property

 Note that in \cite{BB2}, Borel subgroups of a semisimple algebraic group over an algebraically closed field of characteristic zero are considered and it is shown that they have algebraic $R_\infty$-property, i.e.\ $R(\phi)=\infty$ for every algebraic automorphism $\phi$.
 Borel subgroup in a connected Lie (resp.\ algebraic) group is a maximal closed (Zariski) connected solvable subgroup.
-In \Cref{upper}, we have seen that a Borel subgroup of $\GL(n,\R)$ has topological $R_\infty$-property, $n\ge 2$.
+In \Cref{upper}, we have seen that in $\GL(n,\R)$, $n\geq 2$, a Borel subgroup has topological $R_\infty$-property, and this holds for all Borel subgroups as they are conjugate to each other.
 In \cite{LR2}, the quotient group of a Borel subgroup modulo its center is considered over some specific integral domains which do not include $\R$.
 Here we show the following.

 \begin{prop} Let $G$ be a group of invertible $n\times n$ upper triangular real matrices for $n\ge 2$ and let $Z$ be the center of $G$.
 Then $G/Z$ has topological $R_\infty$-property. \end{prop}